Dan-Nolan/Delegatecall-Proxy-Bug/README.md

 In order to fork mainnet, we'll be pointing this repository at an [Alchemy API](https://alchemyapi.io/) endpoint.
 To do this, you'll need to sign up for Alchemy, create a mainnet project and get your HTTP endpoint.

 Once you've done this we'll use [dotenv](https://www.npmjs.com/package/dotenv) to store the endpoint in a local `.env` file that won't accidentally get committed!
-Since this package is already in your dependencies all you'll need to do is create a new `.env` file and add the following entry into it:
+Since this package is already in your dependencies all you'll need to do is create a new `.env` file at the top level of the repository and add the following entry into it:

 ```
 FORKING_URL=https://eth-mainnet.alchemyapi.io/v2/<YOUR_API_KEY>